-- In New Mexico, the personal representative of your loved one’s estate can file a wrongful death claim and pursue compensation for the surviving spouse, children, or parents.
+- New Mexico – The personal representative of a victim’s estate to pursue compensation for the surviving spouse, children, or parents.

-- In Texas, a spouse, child, parent, or the personal representative of the estate can file the wrongful death action on behalf of these surviving relatives.
+- Texas – A spouse, child, parent, or the personal representative of the estate on behalf of surviving relatives.

 State and Federal Trucking Regulations

 Commercial trucking companies and drivers are highly regulated by federal and state law, including the Federal Motor Carrier Safety Administration’s regulations, the Texas Transportation Code, and the New Mexico Department of Transportation regulations.

 FMCSA regulations control all aspects of the trucking industry, including: